 6 The roles of producer and consumer are increasingly going towards the directions of prosumers and flexumers (flexible consumers) in Germany.
-Consumers are able to use energy the acceptance and participation in the energy transition by smaller actors and thereby also enhance development in consumer technology, e.g., electrification of various consumer goods.
+Consumers are able to use energy

+- the share of RE which are integrated in the system, - the security of supply and system efficiency, - the acceptance and participation in the energy transition by smaller actors and thereby also enhance development in consumer technology, e.g., electrification of various consumer goods.